 We don’t have to tell you that mobile has replaced the once-essential PC, so optimizing your app or mobile site to get in on the action of hyperlocal mobile targeting and advertising isn’t just suggested but urged.
 Showcase your business by naming your app creatively so your brand serves as a text anchor.
 Interface your website and app page and don’t skip the creation of a dedicated landing page that’s for locals only.

-Up the ante on hyperlocal advertising by making low-cost buys in community magazines, guides and flyers.
-Cable channels serving your targeted area can be mined without emptying your hyperlocal advertising budget.
 One of the most attention-getting types of hyperlocal advertising comes from sponsoring a local sports team.
 What acronym should you always keep in mind when implanting SEO copy and creating hyperlocal content?
 SILL: Social media, Indexing, Links and Local hyperlocal content pages.
 Add a Google presence and you’re good to go.

 5 Ways to make every Hyperlocal Marketing Strategy Successful